jtheisen/sqlizer/readme.md

 safety is for: We want to catch those programming errors *that we wouldn't catch anyway*.

-This falls in the latter category because
+This falls mostly in the latter category because

 - on writing the query, we clearly test it manually once and
 - after renamings or other model modifications, we haven't changed the order of above statements or changed anything regarding grouping semantics.

 Those should cover most cases.
-Bugs will happen of course, but a different, more safe design would have other disadvantages that outweigh the safety benefits I believe.
+Bugs will happen of course - but a different, more safe design would have other disadvantages that outweigh the safety benefits I believe.

+And there's one more advantage: Runtime exceptions can *explain* what the problem is (eg. "all joins must come before a where").

 ### Fluent combinators in terms of pseudo-monadic expression